retsullivan/retsullivan.github.io/_posts/2019-09-19-Git-Out--Don't-be-Scared-to-Commit.md

-﻿---
+---
 layout: post
-title: Git Out - a Not So Scary Blog Post
+title: Git Out - Don't be Scared to Commit
 ---

 by Rachel Turek Sullivan